Maryland General Assembly session adjourns early due to virus

 “Leaders want to do our part in setting an example” with actions to prevent the spread of the virus “for others to follow,” Crosby said, adding, “we are going to finish the budget and get out of there.”

 Del.
-Matt Morgan (R-St. Mary’s) told The Enterprise on Monday the delegates still have “a lot of stuff to finish up.”
+Matt Morgan (R-St. Mary’s) told the Maryland Independent on Monday the delegates still have “a lot of stuff to finish up.”
 The General Assembly was entering into a period called “crossover” where bills are going between the House and the Senate.
 The schedule has been “rapidly accelerated,” he said.

 It’s been “very hard” to balance the budget “because of Kirwan and tax increase bills,” Morgan said.
 He also mentioned the “huge” financial impact the coronavirus will have on the county and the state through revenue losses.